 New York University’s Stern School of Business has selected me as this years’ recipient of an honorary degree.
 WINONA, INC. the agency is a phenomenon.
 The top shop for five years running, I sometimes forget just how fierce I really am.
-But what a blast it is to see my grandmother, Sylvia, along with Belle and Desi, celebrate my achievement right out here in the middle of Yankee Stadium.
-Look at Sylvia taking it to church.
+But what a blast it is to see my grandmother, Sylvia, with Belle and Desi, celebrating my achievement right out here in the middle of Yankee Stadium.
+Sylvia’s taking it to church.
 Don’t let her come out of those shoes!

 Belle is my plus-one for the graduation luncheon.
-Hosted by the university president in his drool-worthy townhouse tucked away in the West Village, we munch and mingle with the brainy elite.
+Hosted by the university president in his drool-worthy townhouse, tucked deep in the West Village, we munch and we mingle with the brainy elite.
 And then I spot him.
-A beautiful boy with green eyes and auburn locks so full and lush, he gives Belle and her legendary mane big competition.
-I watch him as he works the room.
+He’s a beautiful boy with green eyes and lush auburn locks.
+Watching him work the room, I’m sold.
 He’s got personality-plus, a great physique, and my gut tells me that he photographs like an angel.
-I take a couple of shots and a few seconds of video with my iPhone.
+I sneak a couple of shots and a few seconds of video with my iPhone.
 I can’t wait for Marc and the staff to see him.

 Winona is wearing Cushnie et Ochs

 It doesn’t take long to track him down.
 Joseph Kalani, Jojo for short, is a twenty-one year old NYU sociology major.
 I find his email address via Facebook and send to him a personal note with an invitation to meet at Minetta Tavern for lunch.
 On the Dean’s list, Jojo’s fast-tracking towards pre-law.
 But his Instagram page is loaded with wannabe model shots.
-“Law school ain’t going nowhere, baby,” I tell him.
+“Law school is going nowhere,” I tell him.
 “But you won’t always look the way you do right now.
-Take advantage of it while you can.
+Take advantage of it.
 There’s a 12-month contract with WINONA, INC. in my bag, ready for you to sign.”